jonlpersson/ed-latimore/site/_posts/2020-10-06-review-of-the-wim-hof-breathing-method.md

 And when you master the breathwork that is taught in the Wim Hof’s course, you realize that the cold can do amazing things for your body’s ability to heal itself.
 You will no longer feel apprehensive toward it because you’re in control of your body’s shivering response.

-Like the skills I picked up in fighting, this skill transfers to other areas of life too: I’m able to stay focused through discomfort and better execute difficult tasks under pressure.&nbsp;
+Like the skills I picked up in fighting, this skill transfers to other areas of life too: I’m able to stay focused through discomfort and better execute difficult tasks under pressure.

 ## Conclusion